392 (Venlafaxine 25 mg)

 Pill imprint 392 has been identified as Venlafaxine hydrochloride 25 mg.

-Venlafaxine is used in the treatment of major depressive disorder; hot flashes; anxiety and stress; anxiety; depression (and more), and belongs to the drug class serotonin-norepinephrine reuptake inhibitors.
+Venlafaxine is used in the treatment of hot flashes; major depressive disorder; depression; anxiety and stress; anxiety (and more), and belongs to the drug class serotonin-norepinephrine reuptake inhibitors.
 Risk cannot be ruled out during pregnancy.
 Venlafaxine 25 mg is not a controlled substance under the Controlled Substance Act (CSA).